Cool-Engr/Medical-Diagnostics-Agent/README.md

 ## 🚀 How It Works

-In the current version, we use **three AI agents (GPT-5)**, each specializing in a different aspect of medical analysis.
+In the current version, we use **three AI agents (GPT 5)**, each specializing in a different aspect of medical analysis.
 A medical report is passed to all agents, which run **in parallel (threading)** and return their findings.
 The outputs are then combined and summarized into **three possible health issues** with reasoning.